apache/pulsar/site2/docs/security-kerberos.md

 sidebar_label: Authentication using Kerberos
 ---

 [Kerberos](https://web.mit.edu/kerberos/) is a network authentication protocol.
-By using secret-key cryptography, [Kerberos](https://web.mit.edu/kerberos/) is designed to provide strong authentication for client applications or server applications.
+By using secret-key cryptography, [Kerberos](https://web.mit.edu/kerberos/) is designed to provide strong authentication for client applications and server applications.

-In Pulsar, we use Kerberos with [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) as a choice for authentication.
+In Pulsar, you can use Kerberos with [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) as a choice for authentication.
 And Pulsar uses the [Java Authentication and Authorization Service (JAAS)](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) for SASL configuration.
 You need to provide JAAS configurations for Kerberos authentication.

-In this document, we introduce how to configure `Kerberos` with `SASL` between Pulsar clients and brokers and how to configure Kerberos for Pulsar proxy in detail.
+This document introduces how to configure `Kerberos` with `SASL` between Pulsar clients and brokers and how to configure Kerberos for Pulsar proxy in detail.

 ## Configuration for Kerberos between Client and Broker